massdriver-cloud/docs/docs/concepts/01-bundles.md

 sidebar_label: Bundles
 ---

 Bundles are the basic building blocks of infrastructure, applications, and architectures in Massdriver.
-They are composed of Terraform modules or Helm charts.
+They are composed of OpenTofu modules, Terraform modules or Helm charts.

-Massdriver includes a number of pre-built [best practices and reference architecture bundles](https://github.com/massdriver-cloud), but you may also [develop your own](/bundles).
+Massdriver has a [Bundle Template Library](https://www.massdriver.cloud/templates) available to help you get started.
+These templates are designed to be used as a starting point for your infrastructure and application needs.

 A Massdriver bundle typically serves a single purpose rather than abstracting an entire cloud service.
-Instead of terraform modules like "AWS RDS" they will typically be designed around the use case a software engineering is looking for like "AWS RDS MySQL".
+Instead of terraform modules like `AWS RDS` they will typically be designed around the use case a software engineering is looking for like `AWS RDS MySQL`.
 In Massdriver, we advise against bundles like 'S3 Bundle' and instead suggest bundles like 'S3 Logging Bucket' or 'CDN' (using S3 & CloudFront).

 Bundles can be added from the bundle sidebar when viewing a project.
 ![Bundles](./img/bundles.png)